jwnichols3/s3-batch-ops-restore-copy/README.md

 ## Arguments

-* `--inventory_file {filename}` - this is the csv inventory file with objects to check.
+* `--inventory_file {filename | S3 object URL in s3:// format}` - this is the csv inventory file with objects to check.
 See above for the inventory format.
+This can be a text CSV file or can be GZipped (.csv.gz).
 * `--batchname {name}` - a friendly name for the inventory name (restore jobs are often run in batches).
 * `--last #` - only process the last # entries in the Inventory file.
 * `--show` - a flag to show the list of objects to the console as they are run.